ChahwanSong/simpleRDMA/README.md

 # RDMA exmaple

 A simple RDMA server client example.
-The source codes are located in `/src`.

-### Overview
 The code contains a lot of comments.
-Here is the high-level outline of workflow:
+Here is the workflow that happens in the example:

-Server:
-  1. setup RDMA resources
-  2. wait for a client to connect
-  3. allocate and pin a server buffer
-  4. accept the incoming client connection
-  5. send information about the local server buffer to the client
-  6. wait for disconnect

 Client:
   1. setup RDMA resources